Efficient Exploration of Chemical Kinetics: Electronic structure calculations

 \subsubsection{The Radial Dirac Equation}

-For heavy atoms, the appropriate single-particle theory is relativistic.
+For heavy atoms, the appropriate single-particle theory requires a relativistic treatment.
 The central-field Dirac equation leads to two coupled first-order radial equations for the large and small components \((P_{n\kappa},Q_{n\kappa})\) of a four-component spinor, with the relativistic quantum number \(\kappa\) encoding \((l,j)\) \cite{grantRelativisticQuantumTheory2007}.

 where \(c\) is the speed of light and \(\kappa\) is the relativistic quantum number that encodes both total and orbital angular momentum.